KINAMIp/color_sort_game/README.md

-# Crayon
+# Water Color Sort Puzzle

-Crayon is a color sorting puzzle game built with Flutter and the Flame game engine.
-Players tap tubes to pour stacks of crayon segments, matching colors to complete each level.
-Progression, audio, and Firebase hooks are wired in so the game can evolve into a fully featured mobile title.
+Water Color Sort Puzzle is a vibrant pouring puzzler built with Flutter and the Flame game engine.
+Players tap bottles to pour stacks of liquid color, matching shades to clear each stage.
+A full 300-level campaign, evolving bottle silhouettes, and progression hooks make it ready to grow into a polished mobile release.

 ## Features

-- Flame-powered game board with tappable tubes and pour animations
+- Flame-powered game board with tappable bottles and satisfying pour animations
-- Ten starter levels loaded from JSON files in `assets/levels`
+- 300 handcrafted, solvable levels generated from JSON files in `assets/levels`
+- Difficulty curve that ramps from gentle practice pours to brain-bending late-game mixes
+- Bottle silhouettes upgrade every 50 levels, keeping visuals feeling fresh and rewarding
 - Provider-based app state that tracks unlocks, stars, and sound settings
 - Audio service ready for SFX playback (using placeholder assets)
 - HUD, pause, and level-complete overlays implemented in Flutter UI
 - Firebase service scaffolding for anonymous auth, cloud saves, and leaderboards
 - Continuous integration via GitHub Actions running `flutter analyze` and `flutter test`
-- Unit tests covering level parsing and core pour logic
+- Level generation utility in `tool/generate_levels.py` to rebuild the campaign deterministically

 ## Project structure